The Brentford Trilogy

 The Brentford Trilogy is a series of twelve novels by writer Robert Rankin.
-They humorously chronicle the lives of a couple of drunken middle-aged layabouts, Jim Pooley and John Omally, who confront the forces of darkness in the environs of West London, usually with the assistance of large quantities of beer from their favourite public house, The Flying Swan.
+They humorously chronicle the lives of a couple of drunken middle-aged layabouts, Jim Pooley and John Omalley, who confront the forces of darkness in the environs of West London, usually with the assistance of large quantities of beer from their favourite public house, The Flying Swan.